The first computing devices and machines. Calculating machine

 2. “Time - events - people”

-Consider the history of development computing facilities and methods "in persons" and objects (Table 1).
+Let's consider the history of development computing facilities and methods “in persons” and objects (Table 1).

 Table 1.
 Main events in the history of the development of computational methods, instruments, automata and machines